Posted April 12th 2021

 More than eighty years later Electroconvulsive Therapy (ECT) still remains a standard treatment for severe psychiatric illnesses around the world.

-It is still used for a simple reason: it produces a substantial improvement in approximately 80 per cent of patients (American Psychiatric Association) and exerts its effect within a few weeks (Husain et al, 2004).
+It is still used for a simple reason: it produces a substantial improvement in approximately 80% of patients (American Psychiatric Association) and exerts its effect within a few weeks (Husain et al, 2004).

 In many countries, it is a mainstream treatment, but in others, it is still considered by the public as an archaic treatment or one of last resort.